perrystephenson/midas/Documentation/UnderstandingTextMining.md

 Contexts can also be derived from other known information - for example you can use knowledge about historical events to identify differences in text before/after an event.

+### Network Supervised Topic Modelling

+Authors may be connected through collaborative, social or geographical networks.
+Such connections can provide additional context for text mining and may allow for joint analysis of the context and the text.
+Some examples of interaction between the author's network context and text content include:

+* the network may impose constraints on topics, as well-connected authors are likely to write about similar topics
+* text helps characterise the content associated with each sub-network (i.e. what are the differences of opinion between two sub-networks?)

+One technique for this is NetPLSA, which is like a standard PLSA approach but with the added constraint of a network imposed on the solution.

+### Text Mining for Understanding Time Series

+* What can text information tell us about a movement in a metric we care about? (e.g. what news articles are relevant when inspecting movements in stock markets?)
+* What can topics "matter" in news coverage about political candidates?

+This can be performed by applying a standard PLSA topic model to the text stream, and assessing the coverage over time.
+This approach is not bad, however it is limited to the topics discovered by PLSA, and ignores the time-series information available.

+To incorporate the time-series information, you can use select the PLSA topics which show the strongest correlation with the time-series signal of interest, and then consider the top ranked words/tokens within those topic distributions.
+You then assess each word/token for it's individual correlation with the time-series signal, and build two new topics based on positively correlated words/tokens and negatively correlated words/tokens.
+These two new topics are similar to the PLSA topics, however they are *more related* to the time-series signal.
+You can then use these topics as a prior when retraining the PLSA, and then repeatedly iterate to get closer correlations.

+This approach aims to strike a balance between topic coherence and time-series correlation/causality.
+The strength of the relationship can be quantified using:

+**Pearson Correlation Test** - useful for quantifying whether there is a correlation between two signals.

+**Granger Causality Test** - often useful for quantifying whether the text is causally linked with the time-series signal of interest.

+This is an active research topic, and there do not appear to be any implemented methods for applying it to real-world problems.

 ## Text Features